-A special bankruptcy exception to the foregoing annual limitation rules, in section 382(l)(5) of the Tax Code, generally applies when shareholders and "qualified creditors" of a debtor corporation in chapter 11 receive, in respect of their equity interest or claims (as applicable), at least 50% of the vote and value of the stock of the reorganized debtor (or a controlling corporation if also in chapter 11) pursuant to a confirmed plan (the "382(l)(5) Exception").
-Under the 382(l)(5) Exception, a debtor's Pre-Change Losses are not subject to the annual limitation.
+A special bankruptcy exception to the foregoing annual limitation rules, in section 382(1)(5) of the Tax Code, generally applies when shareholders and "qualified creditors" of a debtor corporation in chapter 11 receive, in respect of their equity interest or claims (as applicable), at least 50% of the vote and value of the stock of the reorganized debtor (or a controlling corporation if also in chapter 11) pursuant to a confirmed plan (the "382(1)(5) Exception").
+Under the 382(1)(5) Exception, a debtor's Pre-Change Losses are not subject to the annual limitation.
 If this exception applies, however, the debtor's Pre-Change Losses are required to be recomputed to exclude certain previously deducted interest with respect of all debt converted into stock in the reorganization.
-If the 382(l)(5) Exception applies and the applicable Post-Emergence Entities undergo another "ownership change" within 2 years after the Effective Date,
+If the 382(1)(5) Exception applies and the applicable Post-Emergence Entities undergo another "ownership change" within 2 years after the Effective Date, then the applicable Post-Emergence Entities' Pre-Change Losses thereafter would be effectively eliminated in their entirety.
+If the applicable Post-Emergence Entities were to undergo another "ownership change" after the expiration of this 2-year period, the resulting annual limitation would be determined under the regular rules for ownership changes under section 382 and 383 of the Tax Code.